silentorb/marloth-story/books/fairytale/part1.md

 with Tralvorkemen alone, as they sometimes did, and they adjourned to the headmaster's study.

 "Ah, it's good to be in your study again.
-The d\\\'ecor, the view of the city, your excellent selection of books, every bit of it forms a cohesive whole.
+The décor, the view of the city, your excellent selection of books, every bit of it forms a cohesive whole.
 Have I told you how much I admire this place?"